 Put Your Podcast Ideas into Practice

-Hopefully, we’ve given you a few podcast ideas you should try yourself to help improve your shows or even start your own if you’re just starting out.
+Hopefully, we’ve given you a few podcast ideas to try out yourself.
+Whether you just want to improve your episodes, or you’re just starting out.

-If you've found some inspiration and settled on an idea, it's time to start planning!
-Listen to our conversation with podcasting expert Colin Gray to learn best practices for preparing and structuring your episodes.
-To get all latest episodes of Meet The Podcasters, just hit the subscribe button below:
+If you've found some inspiration and settled on an idea, it's time to start planning.
+Listen to our conversation with podcasting expert, Colin Gray (founder of The Podcast Host), to learn the best practices for preparing and structuring your episodes.